User Score: 10717

 The Unexplained: Teresa Wilson's husband, Frank died in 1960.
 Their daughter, Margaret, later has a bizarre encounter in which she claims that her dead father visited her to pass on a special birthday message for Teresa.

-Missing Persons: Robert "Curt" Borton who had gone off to fight in the Vietnam War was one of many soldiers who was a casualty.
-However, since his apparant death, his family claims to have had strange encounters with someone who they believe is Robert.
+Missing Persons: Robert "Curt" Borton who had gone off to fight in the Vietnam War was one of many soldiers who became a casualty.
+However, since his apparent death, his family claims to have had strange encounters with someone who they believe is Robert.